WebReflection/jdes/brainstorming.md

 If the target is *JS*, but *not* the *ES3* version of it, any code that won't follow previous convention will still be valid, cleaned up, and work as expected.

-Most restrictions and definitions, in such case, will be mostly vaporware, but if the target is *ES3* you are in charge of providing all polyfills that are needed.
-See *es5 shims* good old library for that, but thi sproject doesn't grant stuff not meant to work out of the box will work.
+Most restrictions and definitions, in such case, will be mostly vaporware, but if the target is *ES3* you are in charge of providing all polyfills that are needed, except for *Set* and *Map*, which are automatically provided when needed.

+See [es5-shim](https://github.com/es-shims/es5-shim) good old library for other polyfills.

 ## As main program